dhruv0000/bullet-sims/src/gripper_tactile/README.md

 ## 1. Physical Model

-The simulation models a robotic gripper with two anthropomorphic fingers.
+The simulation models a robotic gripper with three anthropomorphic fingers arranged 120 degrees apart.

 ### Finger Anatomy
 Each finger consists of 3 rigid bodies (phalanxes) connected by joints, mimicking the human finger structure: